NSombekke/Logic-LLM/blogpost.md

     <td colspan=2><b>Figure 2.</b> (caption) source: https://github.com/UM-ARM-Lab/Efficient-Eng-2-LTL/tree/main .</td>
   </tr>
 </table>
+We use the same planning domain as introduced by
+A 3D grid world $\Epsilon_1$ comprised of three floors, six rooms, and a single landmark.
+Both rooms, floor, and the landmark form levels of abstraction.
+The landmark is of level 0, the rooms of level 1, and the floor at level 2.

 We evaluate the extension of Logic_LM on a dataset create for a Drone Planning domain.
 - Drone navigation command in natural language into an LTL expression